Our Clinical Staff

 Downers Grove; Teletherapy

-I am a Licensed Professional Counselor (LPC) and Certified Alcohol Drug Counselor (CADC) with a Master’s degree in Clinical Mental Health Counseling from National Louis University.
-I have extensive experience working with individuals and their families affected by substance abuse.
-I also enjoy working with individuals who struggle with anxiety, depression, guilt, shame, relationship issues, parenting issues, codependency, and coping with loss.
+I am a Licensed Clinical Professional Counselor (LCPC) and Certified Alcohol and Drug Counselor (CADC) with a Master’s degree in Clinical Mental Health Counseling from National Louis University.
+My passion is helping individuals navigate life’s challenges with warmth, understanding, and practical strategies for lasting change.

 Pronouns: She/Her/Hers